WP-News-Press/Sutita-Rimay-Engine/README.md

 * **Methodology:** Gemas – Transforming information into direct community action.

-**White Plains News, noticias que te empoderan.** 🏛️📈 MISSION & VISION: DEMOCRATIZING DIGITAL DEFENSE 🛡️🤖
+**White Plains News, noticias que te empoderan.** 🏛️📈

+**MISSION & VISION: DEMOCRATIZING DIGITAL DEFENSE** 🛡️🤖

 Sutita Rimay 2.0 is not just a tool; it is a Democratic Defense System designed to dismantle the psychological structures of digital deception.
 Our mission is to evolve from traditional fact-checking into a Proactive Citizen Protection Service.

-The Three-Layer Infrastructure:
+**The Three-Layer Infrastructure**:

-Forensic Web Portal: Real-time analysis of URLs and multimedia using GIJN standards to detect voice cloning and deepfakes.
+**Forensic Web Portal**: Real-time analysis of URLs and multimedia using GIJN standards to detect voice cloning and deepfakes.

-Floating AI Assistant: A friendly "Digital Brain" providing cognitive vaccines to citizens to identify scams before they become victims.
+**Floating AI Assistant**: A friendly "Digital Brain" providing cognitive vaccines to citizens to identify scams before they become victims.

-Mobile Application: Ensuring high-tech verification is accessible to communities that rely exclusively on smartphones.
+**Mobile Application**: Ensuring high-tech verification is accessible to communities that rely exclusively on smartphones.

-Core Values:
+**Core Values**:

-100% Open Source: Integrity should have no price tag.
+**100% Open Source**: Integrity should have no price tag.

-Privacy by Design: Protecting the digital sovereignty of vulnerable immigrant populations.
+**Privacy by Design**: Protecting the digital sovereignty of vulnerable immigrant populations.

-Human-in-the-Loop: AI-native infrastructure where the journalist remains the final arbiter of truth.
+**Human-in-the-Loop**: AI-native infrastructure where the journalist remains the final arbiter of truth.